RANJITH10504/samsung-riscv/README.md

 ## Resource Person
 Kunal Ghosh
 - Founder of VLSI System Design (VSD)
-- IITian with ove---

-## Resource Person
-Kunal Ghosh
-- Founder of VLSI System Design (VSD)
 - IITian with over 15 years of experience in the VLSI industry.

-r 15 years of experience in the VLSI industry.
 ---

 ## Workshop Agenda